Splunk Observability On demand

 .

-Customers could use Org tokens which are valid for 5 years.
+- Customers can use Org tokens (valid for 5 years).
 Org tokens can also be used to generate session tokens

 - Sample access token for Splunk Observability: